lemonsaurus/blackbox/README.md

 ## Databases
 Right now, this app supports **MongoDB** and **PostgreSQL**.
 If you need support for an additional database, consider opening a pull request to add a new database handler.

+**Note: It is currently not possible to configure more than one of each database.**

 #### MongoDB
 - Add a connstring to the `databases` list with this format: `mongodb://username:password@host:port`.